Let‘s be honest: we’ve all invested time or money into a business idea that didn't quite pan out.

 7. Sixteen Ventures

-In the "Library of Awesomeness" on Sixteen Ventures site, you'll find articles ranging from good SaaS churn rate to emotional disconnect during customer onboarding.
+The “Library of Awesomeness” on the Sixteen Ventures site contains articles on topics ranging from good SaaS churn rates to emotional disconnect during customer onboarding.

-The website, created by customer-centric growth expert, consultant, and thought leader Lincoln Murphy, is a great starting place when looking for customer-centric strategies in the SaaS industry.
+The website, created by customer-centric growth expert, consultant, and thought leader Lincoln Murphy, is a great place to start when looking for customer-centric strategies in the SaaS industry.

 8. On Startups